micaela825/trivia/README.md

+## The Fun Site

+This is a simple app using several APIs:

+# Quotes

+Get inspired by either a fortune cookie quote (https://api.adviceslip.com) or a Ron Swanson quote (http://ron-swanson-quotes.herokuapp.com).

+# Trivia

+Play trivia with the jService Trivia API (http://jservice.io)

-## The Book Search
+# Book Search

-This is a simple app allowing users to search the Open Library API (https://openlibrary.org/dev/docs) by book title, and find details of matching titles.
+Search for a book with the Open Library API (https://openlibrary.org/dev/docs).
+Search by book title, and find details of matching titles.

 ## Technology